Fettuccinifelix/Fettuccinifelix.github.io/projects/BMS.md

 </table>

 ## 3.0 Initial iteration
 Version 1 of the Battery Management System (BMS) involves the use of a [Master-Slave topology](/BMSfeatures/BMStopologies.md) to connect the batteries to the rest of the GRASP system.
-Version 1 of the BMS uses 2 boards, the first of which is the [master board](/BMSfeatures/Master.md) mounted inside the forearm compartment.
+Version 1 of the BMS uses 2 boards, the first of which is the master board mounted inside the forearm compartment.
 The master board contains an STM32 microcontroller to communicate with our slave board, as well as several buck converters to step down the pack voltage to an acceptable level for each electrical subsystem within GRASP.
 My partner Justin worked on this board.

 The other board used for this BMS is the [slave board](/BMSfeatures/Slave.md), mounted in a shoulder housing.
 The main features of the slave board include over fault protection (ex: overcharge, overdischarge), charge balancing, and fuel gauging (State of Charge (SOC) and State of Health (SOH) tracking).
 These features are carried out by a BQ7791502 battery protection IC as well as a BQ34110 fuel gauge IC both from Texas Instruments.
-I (Nick) worked on this board
+I worked on this board, and most of this page will be discussing the details around it

 <div style="display: flex; justify-content: center; align-items: center;">
     <img src="/assets/img/BMS/bms-Page-2.drawio.png" alt="current BMS architecture" style = "width = 90%; height = auto;">